-Figure 35: Client ID and Secret in Okta OIDC Application
+Figure 34: Client ID and Secret in Okta OIDC Application

 - 2. In the Okta OIDC application on the General tab, scroll down to the LOGIN section.
-Update these values as follows: - Sign-in redirect URIs https://appsrvr18.keyexample.com:1443/realms/Keyfactor/broker/Okta-OIDC/endpoint
+Update these values as follows: - Sign-in redirect URIs The URI for the Keyfactor Identity Provider federated identity provider endpoint.
+For example:

+https://appsrvr18.keyexample.com:1443/realms/Keyfactor/broker/Okta-OIDC/endpoint